joshuatalib/AI_weather_quest/docs/source/training_data.rst

 Filename conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For each post-processed historical file the following filename convention is used:
+For each post-processed historical file, the following filename convention is used:

 .. code-block:: linux